Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

 Each exercise is a standalone question, and you could could easily add one, or several, of these to your existing exercise sheets.
 You could also make use of some of these as worked examples in lectures, and discuss and explain both the mathematical, and societal, aspects of the question in that context.
 What we think would work best is if you made use of some of these as examples in lectures, to normalise the idea to students of ethical considerations in mathematical work, and then include some in exercise sheets for students to work through themselves.

 We have provided ``solutions'' to as many of these exercises as possible.
 Our solutions include both a full exposition of the mathematical component of the question, as well as a discussion and incorporation of the societal and ethical issues that are embedded in the question.
 What we provide is a minimal coverage of the solution, and no doubt for many of these you may be able to add extra context, perspective, and insight, which we invite you to do.
 You should also feel free to modify and alter any part of any exercise to make it fit into your course more appropriately; we can only guess at what standard courses might contain, and what associated questions might be appropriate and relevant.
+Please note that, while every effort has been made to ensure the (mathematical) accuracy of these solutions, we cannot guarantee they are free from errors.
+So please check these thoroughly as you incorporate them into your teaching.

 We have tried to cover as many courses as we could.
 What we have so far is a collection of exercises that cover \textit{most} standard first year undergraduate courses, and \textit{some} second year courses.
 We did not have the time, expertise, or resources, to go beyond that.
 But we encourage you to come up with more such questions if you can, and moreover to share them with us to add to this resource for others to make use of.